scottfr/SystemsBook/Models and Truth/Models and Truth.md

 >  Test scores are only determined by the wealth of a student’s family.
 A child whose family is broke will have a test score, on average, of $\beta_0$.
 For every dollar of wealth a child's family accumulates, the child will score, on average, better on tests by $\beta_1$.

 You might or might not agree with this storyline (in our view it is a nonsensical and reductionist view of child achievement) but it shows the strict equivalence between this mathematical narrative and narrative prose.
 This process can be applied to all mathematical models.
 The mathematical definition of the model can be converted directly, with more or less lucidity, into a story describing how the system operates.
 The same can also be done in the reverse: we can take a descriptive narrative of a system and convert it into a mathematical description.
-As we have seen (will see?
-XXX) this is what tools like reference models and pattern matching are designed to do efficiently: elicit a narrative from a subject in a way which can be reformulated quantitatively.
+As described in the chapter [The Process of Modeling](#ModelingProcess), this is what tools like reference models and pattern matching are designed to do efficiently: elicit a narrative from a subject in a way which can be reformulated quantitatively.

 The question of how to assess the quality of a narrative model is an important one.
 With predictive models, we can compare competing models based primarily on predictive accuracy^[Other criteria include ease of use, cost of filling data requirements, and computational requirements.
 But all those are generally secondary to prediction accuracy.].
 But how do we evaluate and compare the quality of narrative models?